free things to do in New York City

 Concert | 2019 City Skate Concert

 A presentation of the Ice Theatre of New York.
-For the past 30 years, Ice Theatre of New York has created and advanced ice dance as a performing art form and provided education and presented public performances for people of all ages.
-Come experience the balance, flow and flight of skating.
+For the past 30 years, Ice Theatre of New York has created more and advanced ice dance as a performing art form and provided education and presented public performances for people of all ages.
+Come experience the balance, flow and flight of skating. less

 New York City, NY; NYC